-Generating a large pool of barcoded parental cells4026,41
+Generating a large pool of barcoded parental cells

-A key step in the above population engineering scheme is the introduction of a unique molecular barcode into the genome of each individual.
-For this, we adopted previously-described methods to create a large pool of uniquely-identifiable clones for one of the parental strains28,41.
-Briefly, to introduce a high diversity of unique barcodes into a ‘wild-type’ parental strain (RY0148), we used a Cre-mediated recombination strategy.
-First, we introduced a ‘landing pad’ into RY0148 via the addition of Loxp and Lox2272 recombination sites at the HO locus.
-Then, we transformed this landing-pad strain with a heterogeneous plasmid pool, such that each plasmid bears a random DNA barcode and a hygromycin resistance marker flanked by Loxp/Lox2272 recombination sites, as well as a counterselectable marker outside of the recombination sites (Fig S1).
-Next, we induced the expression of Cre to allow for recombination and integration of the plasmid-borne barcodes into the HO locus (Fig S1).
-Finally, we selected for integrants and counter-selected plasmids.
-The resulting barcoded pool is a generally useful reagent that can be employed in different crosses for different DCGA studies (Fig S1, see Methods for details).
+A straightforward way to enable tracking of individual strains in a complex population is through the use of DNA barcodes40.
+We therefore designed the process so that one of the haploid parental strains is transformed with a complex pool of random barcodes, such that each cell of one parental strain bears a single specific random barcode.
+For this, we adopted previously-described methods to create a large pool of uniquely-identifiable clones for one of the parental strains26,41 (Fig S1, see Methods for details).
+Because each haploid progeny cell resulting from a cross with this pool will also be uniquely barcoded, the ‘parental barcoder pool’ is a generally useful reagent that can be employed in different crosses for DCGA.

+As described below, the unique tracking identifier facilitates large-scale genotyping and phenotyping of progeny.
+Isolating a strain, sequencing its identifier barcode, and performing PCR-based genotyping, for example, associates the identifier barcode with a genotype, thereafter allowing for a ‘barcode-to-genotype lookup’.
+An individual barcode identifier also allows for straightforward growth-based phenotyping, in that relative strain abundance measured over time in a competitive pool using high-throughput barcode sequencing can be interpreted as a phenotype42.
+Thus, this trackable genotyped population can be stored as a pool and aliquots of the pool can be interrogated for various phenotypes by tracking competitive growth of each strain in parallel under multiple conditions.

 Engineering a population of high-order combinatorial ABC transporter knockouts

 After creating a universal barcoded pool with a wild-type parental strain background, we crossed this pool en masse with a previously-generated “ABC-16 strain” bearing knockouts of all 16 ABC transporters implicated in multidrug resistance21.
 The ABC-16 strain had previously been engineered to contain all markers necessary to perform mating, sporulation, and selection for haploid cells, while the barcoded wild-type parent provided the marker necessary to select for cells carrying a barcoded HO locus (Methods).
 After selection for barcoded haploid progeny of the cross, automated colony-picking enabled isolation of an arrayed collection of ~5,000 MATa and ~5,000 MATα segregants in 384-well plates.
-Thus, we generated an engineered population in which each individual haploid strain bears a random subset of knockout alleles for the target set of 16 ABC transporters.
+This step generated an engineered population in which each individual haploid strain bears a random subset of knockout alleles for the target set of 16 ABC transporters.

 Identifying genotypes and unique associated barcodes within the engineered population